Frequently Asked Questions

-Whilst supervision is used to effectively address dilemmas and concerns it is also used to address ongoing learning and development.
-The relationship between the Supervisor and Supervisee is paramount and developed over time by meeting for regular appointments – usually monthly.
+Whilst supervision is used to effectively address dilemmas and concerns it is also used to address ongoing reflection, learning and development.

 I have had therapy in the past, isn’t this the same as supervision?

 Supervision is a professionally contracted relationship which is different to therapy, as it is primarily a forum in which to address professional practice, not personal issues and concerns.
-A professional Supervisor however will be equipped to address interpersonal dynamics and self-care within the restorative aspect of the relationship and will use therapeutic interventions to best facilitate any personal impact or relevance to the Supervisees professional maintenance and development.
+A professional supervisor, however, will be able to support you to discuss the emotional impact the work may be having on you.
+This is different from therapy and if the issues go deeper, they may signpost you to appropriate support.

 How much does Supervision cost?

-Supervision costs can vary.
+Supervision costs can vary and you can expect to pay £40 – 60 an hour.
 A professionally qualified supervisor will have undertaken considerable additional training and will be accessing their own regular supervision.
-Expect to pay £40 – 60 an hour.

 What do I look for when choosing a Supervisor?

 It is important that you choose a supervisor who you feel comfortable talking to enable you to openly reflect on your practice.
 You may wish to choose a supervisor within your profession as they will understand the context in which you work.
 Alternatively, you might look for someone outside of your field and you may have to educate your supervisor about the intricacies and nuances of your profession, but this can often be a surprisingly useful and revealing process in itself.